-Thien Mu pagoda has been the symbol of Hue city from a long time ago.
+Thien Mu pagoda has been the symbol of Hue city for a long time ago.
 This is the must-visit attraction not only because of the peace, beauty in architecture; perfect Fengshui, sacred pagoda but also the mysterious love curse.

 What to see at Thien Mu Pagoda Hue?